A Monte Carlo simulation of ion transport at finite temperatures: Collision frequency

-where $n$ is the neutral gas density, $F(\mathbf u)$ is the gas velocity distribution function and $\sigma \left(|\mathbf{v}-\mathbf{u}|\right)$ is the cross section for ion-neutral scattering as a function of relative velocity.
-Having in mind that collision frequency should be calculated for many different ion velocities $v$, one needs to be able to calculate (\ref{nidef}) very efficiently.
+where $n$ is the gas density and $\sigma \left(|\mathbf{v}-\mathbf{u}|\right)$ is the total cross section for ion--neutral gas scattering processes as a function of relative velocity, obtained by integrating the total differential cross section introduced in (\ref{BE}) over the solid angle.
+Having in mind that, the collision frequency should be calculated for many different ion velocities and that the form of cross sections is in general a complicated expression, one needs to be able to calculate (\ref{nidef}) very efficiently.
 In addition, one should be aware that ions have thermal energies for a very wide range of reduced fields covering most practical discharges.